 - 1. Take the Encoded JWS Signature and base64url decode it into an octet sequence.
-If decoding fails, the JWS MUST be rejected. - 2.
+If decoding fails, the validation has failed. - 2.
 The output of the base64url decoding MUST be a 64 octet sequence.
-If decoding does not result in a 64 octet sequence, the JWS MUST be rejected. - 3.
+If decoding does not result in a 64 octet sequence, the validation has failed. - 3.
 Split the 64 octet sequence into two 32 octet sequences.
 The first array will be R and the second S (with both being in big endian octet order). - 4.
-Submit the octets of the ASCII representation of the JWS Signing Input R, S and the public key (x, y) to the ECDSA P-256 SHA-256 validator. - 5.
-If the validation fails, the JWS MUST be rejected.
+Submit the octets of the ASCII representation of the JWS Signing Input R, S and the public key (x, y) to the ECDSA P-256 SHA-256 validator.